Wolox/ios-style-guide/rules/separate-view-logic.md

 ### Description

-Instead of having all the outlets and styling logic for the view in its View Controller, we extract all this logic to a different ```swift UIView``` subclass.
+Instead of having all the outlets and styling logic for the view in its View Controller, we extract all this logic to a different ```UIView``` subclass.
 This makes controllers smaller and is a much better way of dividing responsibilites.

 ### Rationale